dstructs/matrix/README.md

 <a name="matrix-offset"></a>
 #### offset

-A property return the `offset` used to index into the underlying data store.
+A property returning the `offset` used to index into the underlying data store.

 ``` javascript
 var offset = mat.offset;